maximilien/knfun/README.md

 ## Scaling

-While by default, all services deployed to Knative will autoscale on demand, that is, scaling down to 0 if there are no access to their endpoint, and automatically scaling up when a request arrives again, there are times when you need to control the scaling characteristics for each service.
+While by default, all services deployed to Knative will autoscale on demand, that is, scaling down to 0 if there are no requests to their endpoint, and automatically scaling up when a request arrives again, there are times when you need to control the scaling characteristics for each service.

 In the [current scenario](#knfun), the requests to the *WatsonFn* service will be proportional to the number of images found from the *TwitterFn* requests.
 This could be orders of magnitude larger than *TwitterFn* requests and therefore we may want to parallelize the requests to the *WatsonFn* function.

 We can [control the scaling characteristics](https://knative.dev/docs/serving/configuring-the-autoscaler/) of any Knative service using the `kn` client `service update` command using the following flags:

-* `--concurrency-target` - recommendation for when to scale up based on the concurrent number of incoming request.
+* `--concurrency-target` - recommendation for when to scale up based on the concurrent number of incoming requests.
 Defaults to `--concurrency-limit` when given.
-* `-concurrency-limit` - hard limit of concurrent requests to be processed by a single replica.
+* `-concurrency-limit` - hard limit of concurrent requests to be processed by a single replica (single service instance).
 * `--max-scale` - maximum number of replicas.
 * `--min-scale` - minimum number of replicas.

-There are also means to control the amount of `memory` and `cpu` to request and to limit for any function.
-However, for this example, let's use the concurrency flags above to modify the current deployment of the `WatsonFn` service to increase the concurency target and limit and also the maximum and minimum scale.
+There are also means to control the amount of `memory` and `cpu` to request for and to limit any function.
+However, for this example, let's use the concurrency flags above to modify the current deployment of the `WatsonFn` service such that we increase the concurency target and limit as well as the maximum and minimum scale values.
 The following command will achieve this:

 ```bash
 kn service update watson-fn --concurrency-limit 1 \